ozdemre/RoboND---FollowMe/README.md

 **My Comments and Future Enhancements:**
 **Data:** As it is pointed many times in the classes, data quality is very important.
 Since we started with pre-collected data and have an option of collect more from the simulator it is easy to train the model once network is created.
+Even though I didn't we do have an option to collect more ata from simulator to increase accuracy.
 However, in real a world implementation, I presume this will be more challenging as it requires quite a lot of work to collect thousands of images (maybe with depth info), labelling them and doing normalization.
 I definitely would like to follow these steps outside of the simulator world and take the real-world implementation challenges.
 In this network we train our model only to detect and perform segmentation on a particular object (red hero).
 Therefore, it has no ability to detect other objects such as cars, trees, dogs, buildings which might be needed for other segmentation requests or collision avoidance.
 For the simulator world this was not needed but for future improvements this is also something to consider.

 **Tensorflow Version:** For his project we used Tensorflow v1.2.1.
 However, there are significant changes on Tensorflow v2 which is currently used one.
 I had struggle to find the documentations for most of the functions we used as the links are outdated.